 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Lowell students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lowell, Arkansas students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students who reside in Lowell attend Rogers Public Schools.
 The district is large, consisting of 21 public schools and over 14,000 students.
 There are 15 elementary schools, four middle schools, and two high schools.
 The majority of the district lies in Rogers, with one elementary school sitting in neighboring Lowell.
 Additionally, the district has opened the Rogers New Technology High School, which accepts 150 applicants (freshmen attending Rogers Public Schools) a year.
 The school focuses on technology implementation and project-based learning.